 Where to Find a Home Inspector?

 Use recommended inspectors.
 Ask your real estate agent, loan officer, and closing attorney for a home inspector referral.
-One of these professionals should be able to recommend you to a licensed home inspector in your area.
+One of these professionals should be able to advise you to a licensed home inspector in your area.
 You can also check with friends and family members who recently purchased a home.

-- Local building code office.
+• Local building code office.
 While the local building code inspector does not inspect properties for real estate transactions, they will likely have a list of qualified licensed home inspectors available for hire.

-Who pays for the home inspection ?
-A buyer is generally responsible for paying the home inspection fee .
+A buyer is responsible for paying the home inspection fee.
 However, there are times when a seller could choose to pay for the home inspection.
-The home inspection costs approximately $300-$400 and usually paid outside the closing costs.
+The home inspection costs approximately $300-$400 and is usually paid outside the closing costs.

-Can a seller back out after home inspection?
 Once the seller has agreed to the purchase offer, the buyer has a due diligence period to have the home inspected.
 The home inspector may note a defect in the inspection report that the client wants to be repaired.
 See our home inspection checklist for more details on what home inspectors look for and how you can do it yourself.

 The seller can agree to either make repairs, offer the home “as-is” at a negotiated discount, or allow the buyers to exit the contract and refund the earnest money deposit.
 See our article, Negotiate Home Inspection Repairs Like a Pro – Homebuyers Guide.